afshinator/chess-gadget/README.md

 - The gadget consists of a custom element with some helper functions
 - The ```<vs-chess></vs-chess>``` custom element implements embedding the board from chessboard.js
 - The gadget.js helps communicating between the ```<vs-chess></vs-chess>``` custom element and the Versal platform
-- The main functionality for Learners/Viewers is in **vs-chess/scripts/compo.js**, it should be probably be broken out into different files soon.
+- The main functionality for Learners/Viewers is in **vs-chess/scripts/compo.js**, it should probably be broken out into different files.

 ## Versal platform details - To push to production
 - Need to reduce the number of HTTP requests by running ```grunt``` which runs ```vulcanize```.
 Vulcanize concatenates a set of Web Components into one file.